What is HIPAA?

 How does HIPAA handle healthcare data breaches?

 The Office for Civil Rights (OCR) is the agency that enforces the HIPAA regulations.
 If a potential breach has been detected, the OCR will investigate and determine if and how an organization violated HIPAA requirements.
-After this is determined, the OCR can levy fines or press charges.
+After this has been determined, the OCR can levy fines or press charges.

 What are my main responsibilities under HIPAA?